zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Produces indices within "k" distance of the origin index paired with their distance to the origin
+Produces indices within "k" distance of the origin index paired with their distance to the origin.